pdhoot16/Handwriting-Analysis/README.md

-# Behavior Prediction based on Handwriting using Machine Learning
+# Behaviour Prediction based on Handwriting using Machine Learning
-Predicting Human Behavior based on their Handwriting.
+Predicting human behaviour based on their handwriting.